 finding one another in multitudes

-of dunes; the alto laughter of settling
+of dunes, the alto laughter of settling

-silt sifting down into the leeward shade.
+silt sifting down to leeward shade.

 Then arose the reedy swells of slender